LX2004/fitness/README.md

 python prediction_transformer_ori_dim_bio_kfold.py

 ```
-# To train a model for predicting E. coli fitness values using a dataset, you may perform the following steps.
+# To train a model for predicting Cyanobacteria fitness values using a dataset, you may perform the following steps.
 run :
 ```
-cd train_prediction_model
+cd Cyanobacteria

-python make_dataset.py

-python prediction_transformer_dimer_original_kfold.py

-python test_model_performance.py
+python prediction_transformer_ori_dim_bio_kfold.py

 ```
+# Result.
+The model obtained from training is stored in the "models" folder, and details such as training parameters and metrics are recorded in the corresponding text files.